Community Research and Support Programme

 - Support community organisations to become more informed on NHS and other support services available, and to be able to more effectively signpost those who need them.
 They have also been able to offer more intensive support to those in their communities that need it.

-- The Peel will be working with the Somalian community in Islington, looking specifically at barriers they experience to accessing mental health support and services, and the stigma they experience.
+- The Peel will be working with the Somalian community in Islington, asking questions specifically around barriers they experience to accessing mental health support and services, and the stigma they experience.

-- Help on Your Doorstep and Claremont are working in partnership focussing on Social Isolation, and Navigation and Social Prescribing.
+- Help on Your Doorstep and Claremont are working in partnership, and will be asking questions on Social Isolation, and Navigation and Social Prescribing.

-- Healthwatch will be leading the Diverse Communities project also focussing on Social Isolation, and Navigation and Social Prescribing.
+- Healthwatch Islington will be leading the Diverse Communities project and will be asking questions on Social Isolation, and Navigation and Social Prescribing.

 For more information about any of these projects please contact email@example.com